swamy-github/maven/README.md

-New changes done to the code
+some more changes to code